 Religious prostitution was probably based on the person's sexual orientation [i.e. hetero, bi or gay] (See Ex.
 34:16, etc.).
 The word za-nu, meaning "they prostituted," is translated as "whoring" (KJV) at Exodus 34:16.
 Some prostitutes may have gone against their sexual orientation (or identity) and had sex with others as part of a religious service, ritual or fee.
 In conclusion, there is no reason to believe that a “dog” meant exclusively a “homosexual male prostitute.”

 When the word sodomite is used as a translation from the Hebrew text, it needs to be understood as a male prostitute and a pagan minister.
 Interestingly, the word Sodom originally didn't carry any meaning dealing with homosexuality or anal sex.
-The word Sodom comes from the Hebrew Sed-om, which means: "burnt, scorched."
-It is from an unused verb root meaning: to scorch; burnt (i.e. volcanic or bituminous) [Strong’s Exh.
+The word Sodom comes from the Hebrew word Sed-om, which means: "to scorch."
+It's the infinitive pronunciation of the word sa-dam "it scorched (burnt)."
+James Strong lists it as meaning: to scorch; burnt (i.e. volcanic or bituminous) district [Strong’s Exh.
 Conc. of the Bible].
 Our understanding of sodomy (sodomia) as anal sex is a Latin and English definition which comes from the story of Sodom.

 The New Strong's Expanded Exhaustive Concordance of the Bible James Strong LL.
 D, S.T.D.

 6945.
 [6x] , kaw-dashe’; from 6942; a (quasi) sacred person, i.e. (tech.) a (male)